Academics

 The UC Santa Cruz Financial Aid and Scholarship Office works with students and their families to help make college affordable.
 The two types of aid available are gift aid (aid you don’t have to pay back) and self-help aid (low-interest loans and work-study jobs).

 The Blue and Gold Opportunity Plan is a university-sponsored guarantee in which undergraduate students who are in their first four years of attendance at UC -- or two for transfer students -- will receive enough scholarship and grant assistance to at minimum fully cover their system wide UC fees if their families have incomes below $80,000.
+To apply for the scholarship, you must apply for financial aid using the FAFSA or the California Dream Act Application.
+There are no separate forms to fill out to apply for this scholarship, but you will need to apply for financial aid every year by the March 2 deadline.

 Generally, non-California residents will not receive enough financial aid to cover non-resident tuition.
-However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Scholarships and Awards, which offer between $12,000 and $40,000 for first-year students (split over four years) or between $6,000 and $20,000 for transfers (split over two years).
+However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Scholarships and Awards, which offer between $12,000 and $54,000 for first-year students (split over four years) or between $6,000 and $27,000 for transfers (split over two years).
 Also, students who attended a California high school for three years may qualify to have their non-resident tuition waived under AB540 legislation.

 Need-based financial aid is not available for international students.
-We recommend that international students research scholarship opportunities that may be available in their home countries to study in the U.S. However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Scholarships and Awards, which offer between $12,000 and $40,000 for first-year students (split over four years) or between $6,000 and $20,000 for transfers (split over two years).
+We recommend that international students research scholarship opportunities that may be available in their home countries to study in the U.S. However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Scholarships and Awards, which offer between $12,000 and $54,000 for first-year students (split over four years) or between $6,000 and $27,000 for transfers (split over two years).
 Also, students who attended a California high school for three years may qualify to have their non-resident tuition waived under AB540 legislation.
 Please see Cost & Scholarship Opportunities for more information.

 Student Business Services, sbs@ucsc.edu, offers a deferred payment plan that allows students to pay their fees each quarter in three monthly installments.
 You will receive information about this plan before you receive your first bill.
-In addition, you may make similar room-and-board payment arrangements with the Housing Office, housing@ucsc.edu.
+In addition, you may make similar room-and-board payment arrangements with the Student Housing Office, housing@ucsc.edu.

 Student Life